anxiousrecord/temp_portfolio/src/content/work/flashcard.md

 ---

-A flashcard program that works with tkinter there a timer and 2 functions going back and forth, you could easily port a dataset of flashcards could be a text file etc, there was a timer of 5 seconds and if you got the answer right you can press the tick and it will go the next random card, if not you could hit the X and it will reassign the card back to the deck.
+A flashcard program that works with tkinter there a timer and 2 functions going back and forth, you could easily port a dataset of flashcards could be a text file etc, there is a timer of 5 seconds and if you got the answer right you can press the tick and it will go the next random card, if not you could hit the X and it will reassign the card back to the deck.
+Pressing the tick will remove that specific card from the deck.
+After the end of a session it is all saved locally.